How New AI Models Are Disrupting My SEO Strategies

 FAQs

-Which AI models are mentioned in the benchmarks?
+Which AI models are mentioned in the SEO benchmark?

-The article suggests moving away from chat-based prompts toward structured workflows and context-rich setups.
-It mentions tools like OpenAI’s Custom GPTs and Google’s Gemini Gems.
+The post recommends moving away from single raw prompts and toward structured workflows.
+It specifically mentions considering tools like OpenAI Custom GPTs or Google Gemini Gems.

-The article says the author’s role is evolving into architecting AI systems and applying judgment to refine outputs.
-It stresses adapting practices to maintain accuracy in a changing landscape.
+The author says the role is not becoming obsolete.
+Instead, it is evolving toward architecting AI systems and applying human judgment to refine and steer outputs.

 Comments